Polio outbreak in Syria threatens whole region, WHO says

 Syria has about three million under-5s in total.

-As well as Syria, Aylward said at least six other Middle East nations - Egypt, Iraq, Turkey, Lebanon, Jordan and the Palestinian territories - plan polio immunization campaigns.
+As well as Syria, Aylward said at least six other Middle East nations - Egypt, Iraq, Turkey, Lebanon, Jordan and the Palestinian territories - plan polio immunisation campaigns.

 "This will cover over 20 million children in the next months," he said.